lmfit/lmfit-py/doc/support.rst

 you're having may or may not be due to a bug.
 If it is due to a bug, creating an Issue from the conversation is easy.
 If it is not a bug, the problem will be discussed and then the Issue will be closed.
-While one *can* search through closed Issues on github, these are not so easily searched, and the conversation is not easily useful to others later.
+While one *can* search through closed Issues on GitHub, these are not so easily searched, and the conversation is not easily useful to others later.
 Starting the conversation on the mailing list with "How do I do this?" or "Why didn't this work?" instead of "This should work and doesn't" is